|

 2. Hunting wild hog with dogs is prohibited.

-3. Dogs may be used to hunt quail, rabbit, squirrel, and migratory birds in season.
+3. Dogs may be used to hunt quail, rabbits, gray squirrel, migratory birds in season, and non-protected birds only.

 - Spring Turkey Season